mcin0244/jekyll-ecommerce-website/wine/red/red-shiraz.md

 made-in: California, USA
 price: $9.99
 by: E & J Gallo Winery
-alcohol: 13.5%
+alcohol: 13.5% alc.
 image: red-shiraz.jpg
 ---

-*Shiraz* Medium purple in colour, it possesses aromas of red apple skin, vanilla and spices.
+Medium purple in colour, it possesses aromas of red apple skin, vanilla and spices.
 Medium-bodied, it is spicy on the palete with a tannic edge on the finish.
 Serve with grilled meat.